-The I received is the Athlete Sandbag Kit and it goes up to 75 lbs.
-If I were to choose again, I’d probably go with the Strongman kit, as I’m more of a strength focused athlete than I am conditioning, but you can certainly get a killer workout with the Athlete Kit.
+The bag I received is the Athlete Sandbag Kit, which goes up to 75 pounds.
+If I were to choose again, I’d probably go with the Strongman Kit, as I’m more of a strength-focused athlete than I am conditioning, but you can certainly get a killer workout with the Athlete Kit.

 If you decide to grab a bag, which for the price and the amount of things you can do with them, I don’t see a reason why you wouldn’t, you’re going to want to have some workouts to torture yourself with.